redis/redis-rcp/RCP11.md

 to maximize what it is possible to do with such a data structure in a system like Redis.

+Key value message format
+---

+One of the ideas used by Apache Kafka is that messages are in the key-value format.
+This idea looks trivial, since in a free-form message you can encode whatever information you want, technically speaking, for example by using a JSON payload.
+However this format is very convenient for a couple of reasons:

+1. Most events can be categorized by key, so to have a built-in key-value format means that there is no need to include the key in the message serialization format.
+2. The key-value format is directly accessible by the server that provides the messaging primitives.
+This means that it can provide features that exploit the semantics of the format.
+For example Kafka *log compaction* is a good example.
+Log compaction allows to expire messages not by age, but just retaining for each key the last message seen.

+Currently in this specification no log compaction feature is described, and is possible that the feature will not be implemented or will be implemented only later.
+However to use a key-value message format looks interesting for the future.

+However because in Redis there are already keys, Redis streams will name the *message key* in a stream the message **message tag**.

 Logical offsets
 ---